-At this early stage we would normally expect around \$10.0m of future attritional loss, although as Uri demonstrated, there can always be a sting in the tail beyond the end of hurricane season.
+At this early stage we would normally expect a similar quantum of future attritional loss, although as Uri demonstrated, there can always be a sting in the tail beyond the end of hurricane season.

-2022 Trading Conditions
+2023 Trading Conditions

-As ever, operating largely without reinsurance support, 6103 is a high risk/high return entity.
-On any reasonable view of long-term risk, the current portfolio should be profitable over time, and the odds for 2022 will likely be better than they were in 2021 (just as they were over 2020) but there is always potential for poor experience in an above average year (which after all is why cedants buy the product).
-As such the 144.6% combined loss ratio for 2021 needs to be put into context with the 33.2% experienced in 2019.
+As ever, operating predominantly without reinsurance support, 6103 is a high risk/high return entity.
+On any reasonable view of long-term risk, the current portfolio should be profitable over time, and the odds for 2023 will definitely be better than they were in 2022 (just as they were over 2021) but there is always potential for poor experience in an above average year (which after all is why cedants buy the product).